A Masterpiece of Masonry

 Popodicon’s 17 rooms include a butler’s pantry, a large kitchen, a sewing room, a study adjoining the master bedroom, and numerous closets and linen rooms.

 The original interior woodwork was cream color and the walls were covered with various striking wallpapers.
 Floor coverings include an original Oriental rug from Bengali and a handmade English needlepoint rug.
 Artwork includes a signed Renoir etching and a silver service, donated by the Shepherd University Alumni Association.
 A Jacob Craft tall clock, circa 1820, also stands in Popodicon.
+A self portrait of Mary Catherine Weltzheimer, wife to Frederick Weltzheimer, as completed by Frederick Kimmelmyer in 1816, hangs in the front hall of Popodicon.

 One guest bedroom has been furnished in Henkel-Harris furniture manufactured at a local factory in Winchester, Virginia.
 A guest bathroom has an antique four-legged tub.